hotwax/oms-documentation/documents/system-admin/fulfillment/carrier-and-shipment-methods.md

 Hint: The sequence of methods is shared across all carriers.

-Click on the "more optoins" menu at the end of a shipment method and select "Edit sequence".
+Click on the `more options` menu at the end of a shipment method and select "Edit sequence".
 This will open a modal where you can drag and drop shipment methods to change their sequence.
 Once you're satisfied with the sequence, click on the save button on the bottom right.

-Danger: clicking on the "x" close button on the top left will discard any changes you've made.
+Danger: clicking on the `x` close button on the top left will discard any changes you've made.

 ## Enable Carrier Shipment Methods for brands

-HotWax Commerce intricate support for managing multiple brands through on OMS.
-While a carrier may be setup for many shipment methods, not all brands setup in the OMS may service those methods.
-To ensure accurate rate-shopping during label generation, retailers can specificy which methods individual brands support.
-Each brand, setup as a Product Store, can be selected from the tabs next to the "Methods" tab.
+HotWax Commerce has intricate support for managing multiple brands through OMS.
+While a carrier may be set up for many shipment methods, not all brands set up in the OMS may service those methods.
+To ensure accurate rate-shopping during label generation, retailers can specify which methods individual brands support.
+Each brand, set up as a Product Store, can be selected from the tabs next to the `Methods` tab.

 To add a method to a Product Store, select the checkbox on that method.
 There are also two additional configurations available when setting up a method for a Product Store.

 **Require tracking codes:** To enforce label generation and tracking codes linked to a shipment, this setting should be enabled.
 When this is enabled, orders cannot be shipped from the Fulfillment app without linking a corresponding tracking code to them.
 Additionally, the Ship Packed Orders job won't ship packed orders for this method if they're missing tracking info.

-Hint: This setting is effective on order that are processed after its configured.
+Hint: This setting is effective on orders that are processed after it's configured.

-**Gateway:**

 ## Facilities

-The facilities section of the carrier settings allows retailers to manage which facilties are allowed to generate labels for this carrier.
+The facilities section of the carrier settings allows retailers to manage which facilities are allowed to generate labels for this carrier.
 Select the checkbox on each facility that should be allowed to generate labels for this carrier.